yeoman/yeoman.io/app/authoring/running-context.md

 That's why Yeoman uses a run loop internally.

 The run loop is a queue system with priority support.
-We uses [Grouped-queue](https://github.com/SBoudrias/grouped-queue) module to handle the run loop.
+We use the [Grouped-queue](https://github.com/SBoudrias/grouped-queue) module to handle the run loop.

 Priorities are defined in your code as special prototype method name.
 When a method name is also a priority name, the run loop push the method into this special queue.
 If the method name doesn't match a priority, it is pushed in the `default` group.